Positives

 Flex Personality

-The 2025 Jones Flagship is stiffer this year vs. the 2020-2024 models.
-They were medium-stiff but had an easier flex on the side of the medium.
-The 2025 is on the stiff side of medium-stiff, and it was more work to butter in the tail and, to a lesser extent, the nose.
-It popped well on an ollie, but it’s not as lively as the Flagship Pro or Stratos.
+The 2024 and 2025 Jones Flagship has a new top sheet that makes it feel stiffer but more damp this year vs. the 2017-2023 models.
+It’s pretty close though.
+It popped well on an ollie, but it’s not as lively as the Flagship Pro or Stratos and a little less snappy than the 2023-2017 models with different top sheets.
 It’s a little behind the Stranda Descender or United Shapes Cadet, but it’s close.

 Uneven Snow